 St. Louis School for Learning Disabilities

 We provide individually designed curriculum to meet the needs of students with learning differences while challenging them to attain their highest potential.

 The curriculum at the Academy of St. Louis promotes an understanding and retention of attainable, challenging goals applicable to individual students while providing them with the tools to accomplish these goals.

 The Academy implements an individualized program that meets the needs of each student based on grade level and ability.
 For this reason, a curriculum is designed for each student while developing an understanding of concepts, computations, problem-solving, personal finance and consumer math.
 Additionally, we use a variety of materials to provide a balanced approach with hands-on opportunities and guided instruction that move students from the classroom to real-world math applications.
 One-to-one instruction is provided as needed by the student.
 Student support is increased as they move through the more advanced curriculums of Algebra, Geometry, Algebra II, and Trigonometry.

 English Language Arts

-Academy Language Arts Courses prepares students for college or career with the instruction of necessary life skills, such as writing composition, reading comprehension, and public speaking.
-We invoke an individualized program to meet the needs of each student by working in small groups, participating in classroom discussions, and the use of Chromebooks for research and data exploration.
+Academy Language Arts Courses prepare students for college or career paths with the instruction of necessary life skills, such as writing composition, reading comprehension, and public speaking.
+In addition to individual instruction, students work in small groups, are encouraged to participate in classroom discussions, and availed the use of Chromebooks for research and data exploration.
 Additionally, our American and World Literature courses focus on the use of grammar, research projects, listening skills, vocabulary expansion, and fluency.